chmerdon/GradientRobustMultiPhysics.jl/README.md

     L2 elements (so far P0, P1disc, provisorically masked as a H1 element)
     Hdiv elements (so far RT0, RT1, BDM1)
     Hcurl elements (in future)
-- running solver for Poisson problems, L2 bestapproximation with Dirichlet boundary data, (Navier-)Stokes problem
+- running solver for Poisson problems, L2 bestapproximation with Dirichlet boundary data, (Navier-)Stokes problem, compressible Stokes problem (needs further testing)
 - pressure-robustness: Hdiv reconstruction for Stokes elements (so far BR/RT0, BR/BDM1, CR/RT0, CR/BDM1)
 - own Mesh class (so far only for 1D and 2D meshes into intervals and triangles)
 - own Quadrature class (with generic quadrature formulas for intervals and triangles)

 Next Goals:
-- multiple solves with same matrix (as in transient Stokes solver) should reuse LU      decomposition of sparse matrix
+- multiple solves with same matrix (as in transient and compressible Stokes solver) should reuse LU decomposition of sparse matrix
-- implement solver for compressible Stokes problem
+- further test solver for compressible Stokes problem and extend to transient Navier-Stokes
 - fix interpolation for MINI and P2B element (cell bubble values depend on nodal values)
 - implement tests for Hdiv elements and reconstruction operators
+- implement tests for compressible Stokes problem
 - implement RT1/BDM2 reconstruction for P2B-Stokes FEM
 - add Pardiso solver (via Pardiso.jl)
 - further improve steering by Grid.ElemTypes (Point, Line, Triangle, Tetrahedron,...)